Andrei Rublev (film): V. The Last Judgment (Summer 1408)

 Andrei and Daniil are working on the decoration of a church in Vladimir, but the project has stalled for two months.
-Andrei confides to Daniil that the task disgusts him and that he is unable to paint a subject such as the Last Judgement, as he doesn't want to terrify people into submission.
+Andrei confides to Daniil that the task disgusts him and that he is unable to paint a subject such as the Last Judgement, as he does not want to terrify people into submission.
 He comes to the conclusion that he has lost the ease of mind that an artist needs for his work.
 A messenger, Patrikei (Yuri Nikulin), arrives with word from the Bishop, who is furious, to say they have until autumn to finish the job.
 Foma, impatient and wanting to work, leaves Andrei's group and takes an offer to paint in a smaller, less prestigious church.

-Elsewhere, stone carvers and decorators of Andrei's party have finished adorning the mansion of the Grand Duke.
-To their indignation, the Duke is dissatisfied with their work and tries to make them do it again.
-The artisans refuse, and leave promising that their new client, the Duke's brother, will have a more splendid house than the one they have just finished.
-In the forest they are waylaid and blinded by the Grand Duke's henchmen, leaving them incapable of practicing their craft.
+Elsewhere, stone carvers and decorators of Andrei's party have finished adorning the mansion of the Grand Prince.
+To their indignation, the Prince is dissatisfied with their work and tries to make them do it again.
+The artisans refuse, and leave promising that their new client, the Prince's brother, will have a more splendid house than the one they have just finished.
+In the forest they are waylaid and blinded by the Grand Prince's henchmen, leaving them incapable of practising their craft.

 Back at the church, Andrei is dismayed by the news of the attack on the artisans and angrily throws paint on one of the walls.
 Sergei (Vladimir Titov), a young apprentice who escaped the assault unharmed, reads a random section of the Bible aloud, at Daniil's request, concerning women.
 A young woman, Durochka (Irma Raush), whose name identifies her as a holy fool, or Yurodivy, wanders in to take shelter from the rain and is upset by the sight of the paint on the wall.
 Her feeble-mindedness and innocence inspires in Andrei the idea to paint a feast.